cjgammon/SnapSVG-Animator/README.md

 ##Install
 Simply open the SnapPlatform.zxp file found in the EclipseProject folder.
 This should launch Adobe Extensions Manager.
 Follow instructions to install the plugin.
+Copy Runtime js directory into same directory as published project to load libraries necessary to run.

 More detailed instructions can be found here: https://helpx.adobe.com/flash/using/custom-platform-support.html